khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 <img src="/images/workshop_teardown/2.png" class="img-responsive" />
 <img src="/images/workshop_teardown/3.png" class="img-responsive" />

 What's happening here?
-Two things: <u>making people realize they have a problem</u> and <u>selling them on a solution</u>.
+Two things: <u>making the reader realize she has a problem</u> and <u>selling her on a solution</u>.

 ### Making people realize they have a problem

 The writer starts with a long <u>paragraph</u> about the difficulties of freelancing.
+He has a deep understanding of his audience it shows.
 Reading it brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
 Typical issues for a beginning freelancer I guess.
-What's really great is that gets to the point of what makes freelancing hard (mainly, having to run a business while all you want to do is code/design).
-That shows a deep understanding of his audience.
+What's really great is that he articulates what makes freelancing hard (mainly, having to run a business while all you want to do is code/design).

-Afterwards, instead of asking for a sale right away, asks us to picture life without having to look for leads.
-What would you be like if you were a freelancer without having to look at leads?
-It's refreshing to read a sales page that isn't so concerned with the service it sells.
-A lot of sales pages are sort of segues about how life would be otherwise
+The following paragraph isn't about asking for a sale right away.
+Instead the author paints us the idyllic picture of a life without having to look for leads.
+How great would it be?

-    -> wouldn't be things great without having to search for clients?
-What if you could find quality clients, like this?
+That's a really smart thing to do.
+You see, one problem people have is they tend to forget about their pains.
+We get numb.
+We lose the sense of urgency.
+By presenting how life would be otherwise it's reminding us how it's a PITA.

-its refreshing to see a sales page spend so much time talking about your problem instead of jumping at the solution when it shows the solution, it feels like a god send
-    -> he's had the time to build rapport
+when it shows the solution, it feels like a god send -> he's had the time to build rapport

 ### Selling them on a solution